Skip to Main Content

 High Performing Hospitals U.S. News & World Report 2023-2024 - Aortic Valve Surgery | Mitrial Valve Repair Reference Center Award - 2022

-UHealth's Cardiac Surgery team, led by Dr. Joseph Lamelas, is committed to delivering excellence in minimally invasive approaches to cardiac surgery.
+UHealth's Cardiac Surgery team is committed to delivering excellence in minimally invasive approaches to cardiac surgery.
 As an emblem of our dedication to saving lives, we're proud to be among an elite group of hospitals to have received the Mitral Valve Repair Reference Center Award, as designated by the American Heart Association and the Mitral Foundation.
 In addition, UHealth Cardiac Surgery has earned maximum star ratings from the Society of Thoracic Surgeons for mitral valve repair and replacement and aortic valve replacement.

 Our team is highly trained in all aspects of cardiac surgery and is recognized as being among those achieving the nation's highest survival rates in cardiac surgery.